RHIT-CSSE/csse304/Homework/Assignment_02/Readme.md

 Write a procedure (more-positives? lon) that return true if the list has more positive numbers than non-positive numbers.

-hint: you might need to write a recursive helper function with a different return type
+hint: you might need to write a recursive helper function with a different return type or different parameters.
+This one is straightforward to solve with tail recursion, but we won't require that.

 more-positives: Listof(Integer) -> Boolean